danchoys-d2f/ios-project-culture/Categories/Architecture.md

 To solve this problem we have (at least =]) two options:

 * Modify the behaviour of all such elements, making them only send the events without changing their state.
-* Make sure the __Reducer__ gets the event, containing the new value before the user sees the change and either synchronizes itself with it or resets the view's state with a new appropriate value.
+* Make sure the __Reducer__ gets the event, containing the new value before the user sees the change and either synchronizes itself with it or resets the view's state to a new appropriate value.

 Both solutions are completely viable, but with the use of bindings it is particularly easy to achieve the second one.
 Beneficial here is that you don't need to fight with the platform which is usually a good thing.